 And many other ways

 The Color Guard has participated in an average of 32 events annually over the past 5 years.
 Like the chapter, its Color Guard has a very long history.
-The Color Guard members wear the uniform of the "Commander-in-Chief's Guard", or as it was traditionally called, "Washington's Life Guard".
-The coat is blue with tan facing, breeches are tan, and the waistcoat is scarlet.
-They carry the special unit's standard, on which is emblazoned its motto: “Conquer or die”.
-At Valley Forge, the “Guard” assisted General Von Steuben in drilling the encamped farmer-soldiers into a battle-ready force that scored a masterful victory over the British at the battle of Monmouth in New Jersey shortly after leaving Valley Forge.
+The Color Guard members wear the uniform of the "Commander-in-Chief's Guard", or as it was traditionally called, "Washington's Life Guard" (1).
+The coat is blue with buff facing, breeches are buff, and the waistcoat is scarlet.
+They carry the special unit's standard, on which is emblazoned its motto: “Conquer or Die”.
+At Valley Forge, the “Guard” assisted General Von Steuben in drilling the encamped farmer-soldiers into a battle-ready force... a battle-ready force that pushed the British off the field at Monmouth in New Jersey shortly after leaving Valley Forge.

 Flag Day 2019